-Preparation for the Major.-Courses 1, 2A-2B, 4A-4B, 8A-8B, 9, 12, 32A.
+Preparation for the Major.-Art 1, 2A, 2B, 4A, 4B, 8A, 8B, 9, 12, 32A.

-The Major, leading to the Secondary Special Teaching Credential in Art.- Twenty-five units of upper division courses; this program may be taken in one of three specified lines, and must be arranged with a departmental adviser.
+The Major, leading to the Secondary Special Teaching Credential in Art.- The major in Art consists of 25 units of upper division courses; this program is to follow one of three specified lines, and must be arranged with a departmental adviser.